-Following on from Kieran’s blog post where he looked at the core components of Social Media strategy, today I will take a closer a look at why it’s important to keep your Social Media accounts active and the benefits you can gain.
+Following on from our blog post where on the core components of Social Media strategy, today I will take a closer a look at why it’s important to keep your Social Media accounts active and the benefits you can gain.

 However, before I start there is one thing your business needs know – there are no shortcuts to regular Social Media activity and you will need to allocate time and money in order to succeed in today’s Social Media community.
 It’s not enough to ‘just have’ the profile and sporadically publish 2-3 tweets a week, maybe even less.